Rice noodles take seconds to cook, but that doesn’t help you when you want to take some to work for lunch.

 - Toss the rice noodles in oil

-Washing the noodles gets rid of their starch coating, and the starch is what causes them to stick together.
+Washing the noodles gets rid of excess starch on the outside, which is what causes them to stick together.

 To wash them, place the noodles in a bowl of cold water and mix them around.
 Rinse and repeat until the water stops turning milky.